Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Main Convergence Result and Proof

-A reverse inequality follows from a symmetric\green{al} argument.
-Therefore, the cut-balance \green{condition} holds with $K = {\min_iw_i}/{\max_iw_i}$, which is positive \green{because} $w_i>0$ for all $i$. \end{proof} Note that condition (d) remains sufficient for cut-balance if the weights $w_i$ change with time, provided that the ratio $(\min_i w_i(t)) /(\max_i w_i(t))$ remains uniformly bounded (the \green{same proof applies}).

-The key assumption in Theorem \ref{thm:main_convergence}, which allows us to prove the unconditional convergence of the $x_i$, is that the aggregate influence of a group of agents on the others remains within a constant factor of the reverse aggregate influence.
-The type-symmetry condition in Proposition \ref{cor:stronger_condition} is a local (stronger) version of the cut-balance assumption.
-It requires that $a_{ij}(t)$ be positive if and only if $a_{ji}(t)$ is positive, and that the ratio of these two quantities be bounded.
+The key assumption in Theorem \ref{thm:main_convergence}, which allows us to prove the convergence of the $x_i$, is that the aggregate influence of a group of agents on the others remains within a constant factor of the reverse aggregate influence.
+As we will see in Section \ref{sec:part_cases} (Proposition \ref{cor:stronger_condition}), the cut-balance assumption is a generalization (weaker version) of a more local type-symmetry condition.
+The latter condition requires that $a_{ij}(t)$ be positive if and only if $a_{ji}(t)$ is positive, and that the ratio of these two quantities be bounded by $K$.
+(A system satisfying the type-symmetry condition with $K$ automatically satisfies the cut-balance condition with the same $K$.)
 The requirement that the ratio be bounded is essential.
 To demonstrate this, we present an example where $a_{ij}(t) > 0$ whenever $a_{ji}(t) >0$, but for which convergence fails to hold.

 \begin{exmp} \rm Let $n=3$ and consider the trajectories

 These trajectories are a solution to (\ref{eq:system_diff}), for the case where

 and $a_{13}(t) = a_{31}(t)= 0$.
 Note that the trajectory ($x_2(t)$, in particular) does not converge.
 This system satisfies a weak form of type-symmetry: an agent cannot influence another without being itself influenced in return, but the ratio between these two influences can grow unbounded. $\square$ \end{exmp}